Autism Insurance in Maryland

 Maryland lawmakers approved a Bill in 2012 requiring that coverage for autism treatment be clarified by regulators under Maryland’s existing Habilitative Services Mandate.
 The regulation was finalized in March 2014.
 Only insurance plans regulated by Maryland law are subject to the Maryland Habilitative Services Mandate.

-• Individual Plans purchased in Maryland
+- Individual Plans purchased in Maryland

-• Fully Funded Plans purchased in Maryland
+- Fully Funded Plans purchased in Maryland

-• Plans purchased on the Maryland Health Benefits Exchange (ACA/Obamacare)
+- Plans purchased on the Maryland Health Benefits Exchange (ACA/Obamacare)

 Plans Not Covered by Maryland Law (Federally Regulated Plans)

-• Military Health Plans
+- Military Health Plans – some coverage

-If you determine your plan is regulated by Maryland Law and you have been denied coverage for Habilitative Services you should file an appeal with the Maryland Insurance Administration.
+If you determine your plan is regulated by Maryland Law and you have been denied coverage for Habilitative Services you should file an appeal with the Maryland Insurance Administration

-What are Habilitative Services?
+What are habilitative services?

 Habilitative services are different from rehabilitative services, which are geared towards reacquiring a skill that has been lost or impaired due to illness or an accident.
 It is not uncommon for providers and Carriers to confuse Habilitative Services with Rehabilitative Services.
 Under Maryland law, insurance companies may not limit coverage for medically necessary habilitative services.
 Insurance companies may, and often do, limit coverage for rehabilitative services.